Top Back to top

 Scheduled throughout the programme over Monday, Tuesday and Wednesday

-These sessions are aimed at transmitting the state of the art and major messages of the meeting.
+These sessions are aimed at transmitting the state-of-the-art and major messages of the meeting.

 Check the exact timetable here.